More Than Attention: Intention as Governance Primitive for Autonomous Agents

 Claude Behavioral Alignment

-Structure system prompts through primitives to ensure consistent behavior across products and contexts.
+Structure system prompts through Intent Specifications to ensure consistent behavior across products and contexts.

 Enterprise AI Governance